blueedgetechno/win11React/README.md

   - Honestly It took 2-3 days collecting assets, 2-3 planning and about 6 days programming it.

-- Did you used any UI/Library?
+- Did you use any UI/Library?
   - No.